 For those of us not trained to see the meaning in data, understanding what the numbers are trying to say is likely to be even harder.
 Thankfully, the advancement of artificial intelligence and algorithms have helped data viz tools evolve to better support storytelling, contextualized data and decision making.

-While business intelligence has traditionally used rule-based programs to deliver static reports, today’s augmented analytics use AI techniques such as machine learning and natural language generation to automate data analysis, visualization, querying and insight generation.
-(If you want to go deeper, Dataconomy has a great post explaining how this works.)
+Today, business intelligence no longer has to rely on rule-based programs to deliver static reports.
+Instead, augmented analytics use AI techniques such as machine learning and natural language generation to automate data analysis, visualization, querying and insight generation.
+(Side note/rabbit hole—if you want to go deeper, Dataconomy has a great post explaining how this works.)

 The Bottom Line